-All Amex cards offer 10% with 705500, Flying Blue 629733 gives 15% off, as does Mastercard 795091 and Visa 618583.
+All American Express cards offer 10% off with 705500, Flying Blue 629733 gives 15% off, as does Mastercard 795091 and Visa 618583.
 The hotel codes offering 35% off usually only work well in the US.
 Proof of eligibility is sometimes asked for so make sure to take it along.

-Then add PC codes, these are generally points bonuses or fixed £’s off.
-203888 is £/$25 off with Visa.
+Then add PC codes, these are generally points bonuses or fixed £’s off, or free upgrades.
 Redemptions use PC codes to activate so they do not combine.

 To get weekend rates, start after Thursday 12 p.m., end before Tuesday 12 p.m. and quote for a maximum of 4 days.
 Try move the start date earlier (yes earlier!) at peak times because pricing always goes by start date.
 I saved someone over £300 this Easter and got him an extra week rental by doing just that.

 Finally, and this is the big one: use another country site.
 You don’t need to be a resident in that country.
 Australia is generally the cheapest, but Brazil and the US are sometimes worth trying.
 You can do this just by going to the top of the co.uk homepage and switching the country, or by going direct to the local site.
 Make sure you do it again after logging in, as it switches you back after logging in and at various random intervals of its choosing.